SEekshita/BharathIntern/README.md

-# BharathIntern
+# IRIS-CLASSIFICATION
-BharathIntern Tasks for Internship Program
+Develop a ML Model for classifying iris flowers based on their features using Python, scikit-learn, and TensorFlow.